MockingbirdME/game_md/core_rules/03 - strains.md

 **Family/Social Structure** Denja are social creatures and as such tend to live in family groups consisting of many adults and any children they may have but the members of this _family_ are likely to change overtime and it is not generally a major event in their lives to have one member leave the household at any given time.
 Denja children are thought to belong to a household and not a parent(s) but are rather raised collectively by the adults with whom they live and do not leave the household just because their biological parents do.

-**Breeding** Every decade or so beginning at adulthood a Denja female will lay a clutch of 3-8 eggs.
+**Breeding:** Every decade or so beginning at adulthood a Denja female will lay a clutch of 3-8 eggs.
 If she's a member of a household the eggs will be fertilized collectively by the males in the household, a process that to outsiders looks like the males belch a thin mist over the eggs.
 If the female is not part of a household she will likely either leave her eggs wither or give them to a household she deems worthy, very rarely a lone female may have her eggs fertilized by one or more males and raise them herself.

-**Place in Society** Denja can be found in just about any town in Flax, they are social, well liked, and friendly.
+**Place in Society:** Denja can be found in just about any town in Flax, they are social, well liked, and friendly.
 Denja are rarely ambitious and as such it is uncommon to find them in positions of power unless they have been appointed to them by a member, or members, of another strain.

-**Naming Conventions** Denja children are not given names by their parents, or households, instead they are referred to by descriptions or pet names until they reach adulthood and leave the households they were born to.
+**Naming Conventions:** Denja children are not given names by their parents, or households, instead they are referred to by descriptions or pet names until they reach adulthood and leave the households they were born to.
 When they do venture out from their household they select a name for themselves.
 A Denja's chosen name is often a description they wish to strive for, to those who do not speak Denja a shortened version, or simplified translation, if often used.

 **Size:** 4